Dr. Bookspan's Extreme Research

 at UPenn's Institute for Environmental Medicine (IFEM).
 I hand-reduced the data for his famous Predictive Studies Series.
 He believed direct capture of physiologic parameters superior to automating, and I tracked every data point straight from strip chart recordings, intimately learning study results for each subject.

 Dr. Lambertsen developed the United States Navy's rebreathers in the 1940s for underwater warfare, including the first oxygen rebreather, the Lambertsen Amphibious Respiratory Unit (LARU), and was a pioneer in undersea medicine.

 I also worked on Dr. Steve Thom's pioneering carbon monoxide studies and was on the Advisory and Review Board for the Specialized Center of Research (SCOR) grant to investigate a number of areas in oxidative stress and hyperbaric medicine, headed by Dr. Thom.

 in Saturation Habitats.

 Since I was a small child, I wanted to work underwater.
 I designed ocean habitats and underwater laboratories for school projects and was told there was no such thing.

 In the first photo that should appear at right, I am entering the dry habitat from the ocean below through the bottom hatch.
 I'm wearing a long surface supply hose plus a small 'pony' tank.
-Yes, I wore blue jeans for diving.
+I wore blue jeans for diving.
 Easy to get work done underwater and on land without changing.

-In the 2nd photo, also deep underwater inside the habitat lab, a reporter who came to "get a story" demanded that, since I am an underwater research scientist, I use a microscope while in the habitat underwater.
+In the 2nd photo, I am also deep underwater inside the habitat lab.
+A reporter who came to "get a story" about the lab demanded that, since I am an underwater research scientist, I use a microscope while in the habitat underwater.
 No explanations convinced her that my work as a human physiologist doesn't use one.
 I could barely remember from school how to turn it on.
 She insisted that I hunch over it to look intensely involved.